digineo/texd/README.md

     http://localhost:2201/render\?input=cv.tex
 ```

-If sending multiple files, you should specify which one is the main input file (usually the one
+When sending multiple files, you should specify which one is the main input file (usually the one
 containing `\documentclass`), using the `input=` query parameter.
 If you omit this parameter, texd
-will try to guess the input file:
+will try to guess the input file.

+<details><summary>Guessing the input file (click to show details)</summary>

 - only filenames starting with alphanumeric character and ending in `.tex` are considered
   (`foo.tex`, `00-intro.tex` will be considered, but not `_appendix.tex`, `figure.png`)